nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

 #### 4\.
-Orient yourself to the formatting of our sample table and sample list
+Orient yourself to the formatting of our fastq table and fastq list

 When we get data files back from the sequencing center, the files often have obscure names, so we need a data table that let’s us link those file names to our sample IDs and other information.
-Often, part of the file name will be identical and part of it will reflect some kind of unique sample identifier (either a name you supplied or a name given by the sequencing center).
-As an example, look in the `day1/raw_fastq` folder and notice how all the files end in either `_1.fastq.gz` or `_2.fastq.gz` (these are the forward and reverse sequences) while the first part differs.
+Often, part of the fastq file name will be identical among all samples in a run and part of it will reflect some kind of unique sample identifier (either a name you supplied or a name given by the sequencing center).
+As an example, look in the `day1/raw_fastq` folder and notice how all the files end in either `_1.fastq.gz` or `_2.fastq.gz` (these are the forward and reverse sequences) while the first part of the file names differs (the unique sample identifier).
 We call the sample identifier the `prefix`.

-Our pipeline is set up to link up these `prefix` names with sample details based on a sample table set up as the example you can find in `day1/sample_lists/fastq_table.tsv`.
+Our pipeline is set up to link up these `prefix` names with sample details based on a fastq table set up as the example you can find in `day1/sample_lists/fastq_table.tsv`.

 For our scripts below to work, the sample table has to be a **tab